 Treatment for Sarcoidosis

-About 60% to 80% of sarcoidosis cases are self-limiting, meaning that they disappear, at least partially, without intervention, usually within 2 to 3 years.
+About 60 to 80 percent of sarcoidosis cases are self-limiting, meaning that they disappear, at least partially, without intervention, usually within 2 to 3 years.
 Often the patient does not even know that they have sarcoidosis.
-About 20% to 30% of sarcoidosis patients suffer some permanent damage, usually to the lungs.
+About 20 to 30 percent of sarcoidosis patients suffer some permanent damage, usually to the lungs.

 If sarcoidosis does not disappear, it either remains stable or progresses.
-In about 10% to 20% of cases, sarcoidosis can be quite severe and cause permanent debilitation.
-In about 5% to 10% of cases, it can even be life threatening.
+In about 10 to 20 percent of cases, sarcoidosis can be quite severe and cause permanent debilitation.
+In about 5 to 10 percent of cases, it can even be life threatening.